 All the documents and items exhibited will help you to understand the daily life in this bunker and the occupation in that part of France.

 After that very interesting visit you will head to Quimper located in a little valley on the banks of the river Odet where tides are as large as in the ocean.

-You will have a private visit of the old medieval center and the Cathedral Saint Corentin.
+You will have a private visit of the Cathedral Saint Corentin.

 The choir of the cathedral was started in 1239 century in a gothic style that the Bishop Raynaud was familiar with since he was canon in Chartres Cathedral.
 It was built in several steps until the construction of the steeple in 1856 by the architect Joseph Bigot.

 You will see a unique detail : the choir and the nave are not in the same axis.
 Just like JC head on the cross ?
 Or is there another reason ?

 Night in Quimper area